 Set a research question and answer it.
 It means that you must identify a suitable research question that interests you.
 Of course, you will have to attempt a credible answer to it.
 This doesn't mean that, at some point in your essay, probably the conclusion, you write one or two sentences stating the answer as you see it.
-Identify the set of fact and or laws/legal sources, followed by arguments "for" and "against" a proposition, finishing with a conclusion with your answer.
-Weigh up facts and arguments and come to your own conclusion.
+Identify the set of fact and or laws/legal sources, followed by arguments "for" and "against" a proposition, finishing with a conclusion.
 What else you are actually expected to do also involves taking a position.
 Construct an argument in favour of the position you take and be persuasive of the rightness of your position.
 This involves gathering and marshalling evidence in favour, whilst referring to and countering evidence against; discuss and analyse.
 You need to take a general perspective, remain objective and explore all aspects of the problem.
 You may find yourself identifying weakness in an area of law, or debates and conflicts, and you may take a tentative position, but "discuss or analyse" type questions are not the place for polemic or rhetoric.